OutSystems/docs-odc/src/eap/reference/system-actions/user.md

 Triggers the reset password operation, returning a verification code that sends by email to the user.
 Use the FinishResetPassword action, which receives a verification code as an input, to complete the password reset operation.
 When disabled from the current app, it throws an exception by the built-in identity provider.

+Resetting passwords for members with access to ODC Portal isn't supported through this system action, even if the member also has application roles.
+If this action is called with a ODC Portal member e-mail no verification code is returned.
+Members must always reset their password using the **Forgot password?** link in ODC Portal.

 _Inputs_

 **Email**